Shawn-Nichol/Cybersecurity_tools/Pathway/Cyber Defense/Attacktive Directory/ Task 3 - Enumeration.md

 Question
 What is the NetBIOS-Domain Name of the machine?

-Run an namp scan to
+Run an Nmap scan to
 ```
 nmap -sC -sV [IP address]
 ```